 - In the case of the Early in Career Award, the letter must address how the nominee(s) fit in to the early in career category.

 - In the case of the Ehor Boyanowsky Academic of the Year Award, the letter must refer to a specific and recent contribution.

 - In the case of the Paz Buttedahl Career Achievement Award, the letter must refer to contributions over the course of the career.

 CUFA BC no longer requires a physical nomination package.
 Please submit nominations as a single PDF, with documents in the following order: nomination form, cover letter from nominator, two letters of reference, CV(s) of nominee(s).

-Award recipients must be willing and able to attend the awards gala in Victoria, BC on April 13, 2022 and to make a brief presentation of their work.
+Award recipients must be willing and able to attend the awards gala in Victoria, BC on May 1, 2023 (Note: Date Revised) and to make a brief presentation of their work.